 Radiology continuing education may be considered something that must be done to meet licensing requirements.
 This is important but may not provide a lot of motivation to become a life-long learner.

 There are many other ways radiology CE can benefit you and others which is why you may consider going above and beyond simply meeting the minimum requirements to stay licensed.

+Interested?
 Keep reading to learn about just five of the benefits you can gain by pursuing radiology continuing education courses.

 1. Keep Up with Current Trends

-Thanks to constant advances in technology, the medical field is constantly changing.
+The medical field is constantly changing.
 But if you aren’t actively seeking information about what’s new, you may miss a lot of chances to know what’s available.